asllop/OpenAVT-iOS/README.md

 OpenAVT can also generate **Metrics**, using an specific step called metricalc (Metric Calculator).
 A metric is represented by an instance of the class `OAVTMetric`, and is defined by three propeties: name (`String`), value (`Double` or `Int`) and type (`OAVTMetric.MetricType`).
 An example of metric is `OAVTMetric.START_TIME`, that informs the time elapsed between a video is requested and it actually starts playing.

+Both, `OAVTEvent` and `OAVTMetric`, are **Samples**, subclasses of `OAVTSample`.
+A sample essentially defines a datum captured at a certain moment, and its sole property is the timestamp.

 #### The Chain

 The instrument chain describes the steps followed by an event from the moment it is created untill the end of its life.